gma/nhs-toolbar/README.md

-# NHS Injection API
+# NHS Toolar

-The NHS Injection API is part of the broader NHS Injection project, for the DotGovLabs hack day organise by [Rewired State](http://rewiredstate.org/ "Rewired State").
+The NHS Toolbar was written for the
+DotGovLabs hack day organise by [Rewired State](http://rewiredstate.org/ "Rewired State").

 ## Notes for developers

-To run the server you'll need to install Sinatra.
+To run the API server you'll need to install Sinatra.
 The easiest way to get setup is via Bundler:

+    $ cd api
     $ gem install bundler
     $ bundle install